Tracking for the Winter Reading program begins in...

 To keep things simple, you can begin tracking your reading on the first day of Winter — Thursday, December 21st.

-Tracker bookmarks or postcards to submit your hours in-person along with the Google Form to submit hours online will be made available on December 21st.
+Postcards to submit your hours in-person along with the form to submit hours online will be available when the program begins.

 Yes!
 We feel time spent reading is worth being rewarded for adults too.
 Each hour of reading tracked will become one entry into the drawing for the prize of your choice.

 There will be 3 gift card prize options (to be determined) and each will be valued at $30.